Narashiman-K/SaveSelectedPagefromDocumentEditor/README.md

 ## Running the Development Server

-To start the development server, run:
+To start the development server, run
     ```sh
     npm run dev
     ```